Science & Spirituality

 Ancient philosophy, using the breath, mind and body collectively — an inner enquiry rooted in a trauma-aware, metaphysical approach to emotional freedom, supporting the alleviation of chronic pain symptoms.

-No matter your pain “diagnosis”, this work is built on a simple truth:You are not broken — you are responding.
+No matter your pain “diagnosis”, this work is built on a simple truth: you are not broken — you are responding.

-Your emotions, your body, your patterns, and yes, even your pain, are intelligent responses to what you have lived through.What was learned can be unlearned/ reframed.
+Your emotions, your body, your patterns — and yes, even your pain — are intelligent responses to what you have lived through, and in some cases what you are still living through.

-What was held, can be released.
+What was held can be released.

-What was fragmented can become whole again.
+What feels fragmented can become whole again.

 Understanding the Human Experience through the Buddhist Lens